Guide

 Step 2

 Share the join code or the direct link.
-Teammates don't need an account — they pick a display name and they're in.
-It works on phones, so it's fine to drop the link into a chat or read the code aloud at the start of a meeting.
+Your team does not need an account.
+They pick a display name and they are in.
+It works on phones, so you can drop the link into a chat or read the code out at the start of a meeting.

 What you do: Session page → Invite your team.